czythu/scCancer/README.md

 if(!checkPkg("garnett")) devtools::install_github("cole-trapnell-lab/garnett")
 ```

-Notice: if errors occur when installing "NNLM", "edgeR" or "harmony", you may install them from the .tar.gz file:
+Notice1: if errors occur when installing "NNLM" or "edgeR", you may install them from the .tar.gz file:

 https://cran.r-project.org/src/contrib/Archive/NNLM/

 https://bioconductor.org/packages/release/bioc/html/edgeR.html

+Notice2: We recommend you installing old version of Matrix package, for example: version 1.4.1 in https://cran.r-project.org/src/contrib/Archive/Matrix/

-We also noticed that directly installing harmony from CRAN might meet this bug: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159),
+Notice3: directly installing harmony from CRAN might meet this bug when running `scCombination`: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159),
 you may download and install the source package from https://github.com/immunogenomics/harmony/releases/tag/0.1. to run `scCombination` with harmony method smoothly.

 #### Run scCancer2